The Murder City Devils: New material

 At the end of their set, on December 30, 2009, at The Showbox in Seattle, Washington, Hardy thanked the audience for coming and confirmed that the band was working on new material.
 No additional information was given.
 After the set finished, the band returned to the stage and performed a cover of The Birthday Party's song, "Several Sins."

 On July 17, 2010, a live performance of an untitled new song was uploaded to YouTube.
 It was filmed at their July 15, 2010, performance at The Note, in West Chester, Pennsylvania (a venue that has since closed).

 On October 17, 2010, a live performance of another untitled new song was uploaded to YouTube.
 It was filmed at their October 16, 2010, performance at The Showbox in Seattle.

 In January 2012, the band released a 7-inch with two new songs, recorded in San Pedro, California.
 The new songs were "Every Day I Rise" and "Ball Busters in the Peanut Gallery".

 On August 5, 2014, the band released their first album in 11 years, The White Ghost Has Blood on Its Hands Again, which includes eight songs.

-On September 26, 2021, the band performed at Punk Rock Bowling & Music Festival in Las Vegas, Nevada.
+The band performed at the Punk Rock Bowling & Music Festival in Las Vegas, Nevada on May 24, 2015, and again on September 26, 2021.